 Different measures will show in the “Reported as” field and you can select to report an effect estimate instead of raw data by changing the “Reported against” field.
 If you add an effect estimate, you’ll need to select a reference arm before saving the outcome.

-When editing the outcome table, you can also collect other outcome characteristics including unit, scale, range, direction of improvement, whether data are a final value or change from baseline, and how complete the outcome reporting is.
+When editing the table, you can also collect other characteristics including unit, scale, range, direction of improvement, whether data are a final value or change from baseline, and how complete the outcome reporting is.

 Note: outcome characteristics will export to RevMan but not CSV/Excel.